 The city of Enid always hosts a St. Patrick’s Day parade, but the place to get your green beer is Callahan’s.
 Although the pub features some Far East inspirations, you’ll find traditional shepherd’s pie and Scotch eggs on the menu.

-Downtown Claremore hosts a block party on the 400 block of W. Will Rogers Blvd.
+Downtown Claremore hosts a block party on the Main Street Tavern Parking Lot.
 Downtown stores remain open for shopping.
-Corn beef and cabbage will be available for sale and there’ll be plenty of Celtic entertainment.
+Corn beef and cabbage will be available for sale and there'll be plenty of Celtic entertainment.